S-S-ORG/ToDoList/README.md

 * cd ./server && npm run start

 # Api Informations
+* Swagger-ui:

+You can now use Swagger Ui for documentation and testing the endpoints of the api:
+Just simply start the server and go to this link : http://localhost:8000/swagger-ui

-Current endpoints:
+* Current endpoints:

-* GET http://localhost:8000/api/todos : gets all saved todos in local mongodb
+    - GET http://localhost:8000/api/todos : gets all saved todos in local mongodb
-* GET http://localhost:8000/api/todo/{todo-id}: gets info for an individual todo
+    - GET http://localhost:8000/api/todo/{todo-id}: gets info for an individual todo
-* POST http://localhost:8000/api/todo/create: create a todo item (Note: must send JSON)
+    - POST http://localhost:8000/api/todo/create: create a todo item (Note: must send JSON)
-* PUT http://localhost:8000/api/todo/{todo-id}/update: Updates info for an individual todo
+    - PUT http://localhost:8000/api/todo/{todo-id}/update: Updates info for an individual todo
-* DELETE http://localhost:8000/api/todo/{todo-id}/delete: Deletes an individual todo from the local mongodb
+    - DELETE http://localhost:8000/api/todo/{todo-id}/delete: Deletes an individual todo from the local mongodb